jdavisclark/jTranslate/README.md

 - Rewrite/translation rules are currently compiled to SINGLE regular expressions, so any grouping in a reference rule will affect the grouping of any rules that use the reference (this will change in the future)

 ## Translator Classes
 As mentioned before, each translator rule must be mapped to a translator class which implements the "jTranslate.Translator" interface.
-Translator's must implement a single method, translate(MatchResult match).
+Translators must implement a single method, translate(MatchResult match).
 The entire match of each transltion rule is replaced with the output of the translate method of the mapped translator class.

 	import jtranslate.Translator;